ryli123/finetuned/README.md

-# finetuned
+# FineTuned
 Hack the North 2020++ project!

-A web app that edits photos to match the mood and lyrics of a song.
+The memory-making machine that tunes your photos to the song of the moment.

 ## Demo
 ![images before edits](https://github.com/ryli123/finetuned/blob/master/static/ss3.PNG)